ARMmbed/mbed-os-5-docs/docs/tools/debug/debug_intro.md

 1. Right click on your project.
 1. Select *Export Program...*.
 1. Under 'Export toolchain', select *Make (GCC ARM)*.

-    * For most targets you can also export to IAR or ARMCC.
+    For most targets you can also export to ARMCC.
 1. Click *Export*, and unpack at a convenient location.

 ![Exporting to Make](../../images/other_ides1.png)